jade-hpc-gpu/docs/software/molecular-dynamics/gromacs.rst

 Job scripts
 -----------

-The following is an example Slurm script to run the code using one of the regression tests from the installation:
+Gromacs jobs should run on either half a node (4 GPUs) of the entire node (8 GPUs).
+The following Slurm script example is written for one of the regression tests from the installation, running Gromacs on half a node:

 ::

    #!/bin/bash

    #SBATCH --nodes=1
+   #SBATCH --ntasks-per-node=4
+   #SBATCH --cpus-per-task=5
+   #SBATCH --gres=gpu:4
+   #SBATCH --gres-flags=enforce-binding
-    #SBATCH --ntasks=4
+   #SBATCH --time=10:00:00
    #SBATCH -J testGromacs

-    #SBATCH --time=01:00:00
-    #SBATCH --gres=gpu:4
+   module purge
    module load gromacs/2016.3

+   mpirun -np ${SLURM_NTASKS_PER_NODE} --bind-to socket -map-by socket \
-    mpirun -np $SLURM_NTASKS gmx_mpi mdrun -s topol.tpr -noconfout -resethway -nsteps 10000 -ntomp 10 -pin on &> run-gromacs.out
+          gmx_mpi mdrun -s topol.tpr -noconfout -resethway -nsteps 10000 \
+	  -ntomp ${SLURM_CPUS_PER_TASK} -pin on &> run-gromacs.out

 The example utilises half the resources on a JADE node, with a requests for a single node with 20 tasks and 4 GPUs.
 Gromacs is started with a number of processes to match the number of GPUs.
 Also, each process is multithreading, option which is set via `-ntomp`.
 Process pinning is requested via `-pin on`.
+The number of MPI processes is controlled via `ntasks-per-node`, which initialises the environment variable `SLURM_NTASKS_PER_NODE`, while the number of threads per process is determined by `cpus-per-task`, which initialises `SLURM_CPUS_PER_TASK`.
+Note that the number of processes must match that of the GPUs used.

+To run the same job on an entire node, you need to change the values for `ntasks-per-node` and `gres=gpu` from 4 to 8.

 To read more about Gromacs processing on GPUs, please visit https://www.nvidia.com/en-us/data-center/gpu-accelerated-applications/gromacs/ .